brian-watkins/elmer/README.md

   )
 ```

-You can use `Elmer.Command.given` with other functions as it makes sense.
+You can use `Elmer.Command.given` with spies as it makes sense.
 So, you might
-write a test that expects a certain Http request to result from the processing of a command:
+write a test that exercises a module with some function that needs to be stubbed (like a port command):

 ```
 Elmer.Command.given (\_ -> MyModule.sendRequest MyTagger someArgument)
-  |> Elmer.Spy.use [ Elmer.Http.spy ]
+  |> Elmer.Spy.use [ someSpy ]
-  |> Elmer.Http.expectRequest (Elmer.Http.Route.get "http://fun.com/api/someArgument")
+  |> Elmer.Command.expectMessages (\messages ->
+    Expect.equal [ MyTagger "Fun Result" ]
+  )
 ```

 ### Subscriptions